The Making of a Genius?

 C = Chastity: Never use venery but for health or offspring, never to dullness, weakness or the injury of your own or another’s peace or reputation

 H = Humility: Imitate Jesus and Socrates.

-That’s a pretty intense list to try and follow, and Franklin never seemed to achieve them all on any day if you look at his chart above.
-Maybe he still improved more from striving towards living by these virtues than if he hadn’t, even if he didn’t achieve them?
+That’s a pretty intense list to try and follow, and Franklin never seemed to achieve them all on any day if you look at his chart.
+But, on the other hand, maybe he still improved more from striving towards living by these virtues than if he hadn’t?
 It’s hard to know.

-What we do know is that Benjamin Franklin managed to do a lot in his lifetime, and he excelled at nearly everything that he put his mind to.
-Most people still know who Franklin is nearly 300 years later and his face remains on the US $100 bill, so he must have done a few things right.
+We know that Benjamin Franklin managed to do a lot in his lifetime, and he excelled at nearly everything that he put his mind to.
+Most people still know who Franklin is nearly 300 years later, and his face remains on the US $100 bill, so he must have done a few things right.

 12 Rules for Life?

-By now, a lot of you have probably heard of Jordan B Peterson and his immensely popular self-help book ’12 Rules for Life: An Antidote to Chaos’.
+By now, many of you have probably heard of Jordan B Peterson and his viral self-help book ’12 Rules for Life: An Antidote to Chaos’.

 Here are his 12 rules, which make up the chapters of the book: